Bhavesh716/KYRON/README.md

 ## Downloads

-You can download the web and mobile app directly from our official webpage :
+You can download the desktop and mobile app directly from our official webpage :